eshikafe/wxSynfig/doc/Design.md

 # Folder Structure
-Here is an overview of the wxSynfig source code folder sttucture
+Here is an overview of the wxSynfig source code folder structure
 ```bash
 |- wxSynfig
 |----src